|Originally Performed By||Talking Heads|

 Phish first performed the song as part of their 10/31/96 musical costume set.
 Phish ripped the rug right out from under RiL’s opening tune, “Born Under Punches,” taking the residual steam from that song and embezzling it for use with “Crosseyed.”
 Fishman assumed lead vocals and he handles them with appreciably ironic restraint and terseness, adapting it nicely to his own timbre.
 Trey’s solo evokes Belew’s original well, but is arguably more ferocious and dangerous.
 Karl Perazzo lends his unquenchable hands on percussion to the song’s rhythm, and the entire tune is punctuated by occasional hoots and howls.
 This ten-minute debut version also greatly benefits from Dave Grippo and Gary Gazaway on horns.

 The first "post-hiatus" version was among the most thrilling ever, a blistering 25+ minute epic opening the must-hear second set of 7/29/03 in Burgettstown, PA.
-The excellent 6/23/04 version at Deer Creek anchors a spectacular and underrated set that forcefully defies any laughable claim that 2004 Phish lacked improvisational vitality.
+The excellent 6/23/04 version at Deer Creek anchors a spectacular and underrated set that forcefully defies the laughable claim that Phish lacked improvisational vitality in 2004.